jotruebl/Pyce_Tools/docs/getting_started.rst

 3.3 Blank Correction
 ^^^^^^^^^^^^^^^^^^^^
 As mentioned in the previous section, INP raw data files from the LINDA need to be blank corrected.
-To do this, blanks are collected, analyzed with LINDA, calculated with :py:func:`pyce_tools.calculate_raw_blank`, and finally subtracted from experiment raw data files using the :py:func:`pyce_tools.calculate_raw` function.
+To do this, blanks are collected, analyzed with LINDA, calculated with :py:func:`.calculate_raw_blank`, and finally subtracted from experiment raw data files using the :py:func:`.calculate_raw` function.

 When conducting LINDA experiments, the name of the blank file should follow this naming template specified below.